cnbatch/kcptube/README_EN.md

 The calculation speed of these two checksums is fast enough, concise and practical, and is not an obscure calculation method.
 For example, Modbus uses LRC.

 It should be reminded that using two checksums still cannot completely avoid content errors, just like TCP itself.
 If you really need accuracy, please enable the encryption option.

+## Multiplexing
+The function of multiplexing is not automatically enabled by default.
+For each incoming connection accepted, a corresponding outgoing connection is created.

+The reason is to avoid the QoS of operators.
+Once a port number is affected by QoS in multiplexing mode, other sessions sharing the same port number will also be blocked until the port number is changed.

+The connections are independent of each other.
+Even if a port number is affected by QoS, only this session will be affected, not other sessions.

+Unless the carried program generates many independent connections.
+In this case, KCP Tube will create many KCP channels and consume more CPU resources during communication.

+If you really need to use the ‘multiplexing’ function, you can refer to the following classifications:

+- Scenarios suitable for using multiplexing:
+    - Proxy forwarding programs, such as Shadowsocks

+- Scenarios that do not require using multiplexing:
+    - VPN, such as
+        - OpenVPN
+        - Wireguard

+The timeout period for KCP channel is 30 seconds after enabling the multiplexing function.

 ## About the codes
 ### TCP